ejVasco/.dotfiles/arch-desktop-main/README.md

 # arch-desktop-main
-This is the main directory that has my configs (other directories will pull configs for things from here, like tmux and nvim)
+This is the main directory that has my configs (scripts in other directories may pull some configs here, like tmux and nvim).

+If you just want to install the packages and/or configs, skip to [After Install step 4](#4-install-packages-and-configs-using-this-repo) (**NOT RECOMMENDED**).
 ## Contents
 This directory contains:
 | File/Directory | What is it |